AbdoullahBougataya/Flight_controller/README.md

 ## Usage

 1. Connect the hardware components as per the [Hardware Configuration](#Hardware-Configuration).
-2. Power on the flight controller and **wait 5 seconds** for the sensors to calibrate.
+2. Power on the flight controller and **wait 8 seconds** for the sensors and the ESCs to calibrate.
 3. Use your RC transmitter to control the drone.

 ## Contributing